 - At about 70-90K, you can find some new systems with some high-end features & specs.

 - Up until about 150K, you’re going to find different brand’s new system with different specs & features.

 - Then above 150K, you enter the market where it’s specialized & you pay for brand more than features & specs. (or highly specialized & custom equipment)

 So, How Much Should I Spend on C-Arm?

-- Is this something I depends on for day to day operation or is this something I use as a hobby?
+- Is this something I depend on for day to day operation or is this something I use once in a while?

 - What kinds of warranty does it come with?
 And how important are those warranties?